Main menu:

 Q. Does fitting a rainhead or diverter into a downpipe create a greater potential for blockages?

-SUPADIVERTA diverts waters through a 750 micron filter before entering the internal reservoir, making it impossible for the outlet pipes to block.
+SUPADIVERTA diverts water through a 750 micron filter before entering the internal reservoir, making it impossible for the outlets to block.

-Rainheads and other downpipe diverters can block when...
+A. Rainheads and downpipe diverters can block if...

-For quality rainwater harvesting and to prevent blockages, gutters should be regularly cleaned of debris and leaves.
+For quality rainwater harvesting, gutters should be regularly cleaned or fitted with suitable gutter mesh.

 Q. We get leaves in the gutters but the gutters never actually block.
 We want to harvest rainwater but we are concerned about no longer having rainwater flushing out the storm water pipes if we fit some Supadivertas.
 How can we manage this?

-Another option is to drain to a rain garden which then biologically filters debris and other contaminates before draining to storm water.
-See also Melbourne Water Raingardens
+Another option is to drain to a trendy rain garden to biologically filter debris and contaminants before draining to storm water.

 Q. What if I want to clean my gutters, how do I stop dirt going through the filter and into the reservoir?